Conditions and Pipes¶

 Warning

-Despite the fact that convtools
+Despite the fact that convtools encourages a functional approach and

 working with immutable data, sometimes it's inevitable to use global

 variables.
-Anyway avoid using labels if possible.
+Avoid using labels if possible.

 There are two ways to label data for further use:

-- label names to conversion map.
+pipemethod acceptslabel_input(applies to pipe's input data) andlabel_output(applies to the end result) keyword arguments, each of them is either:str- label namedict- label names to conversion map.
 Labels are put on results of conversions.

 from datetime import datetime